There are three types of eligibility that must all be met in order to participate:

 DRAS Signaling Policy: Aggregators

-Customers enrolled in AMP and CBP must have an OpenADR certified client on site that is capable of receiving an automated DR event signal from the PG&E DRAS and capable of participating in locational dispatch.
+Customers enrolled in DRAM and CBP must have an OpenADR certified client on site that is capable of receiving an automated DR event signal from the PG&E DRAS and capable of participating in locational dispatch.

 ADR projects have specific requirements that installed technologies must meet:

 - Technology must have previously demonstrated DR capability.

 - Technology must be under Manufacturer warranty for a minimum of three years.

 - ADR technologies must be OpenADR 2.0 (A or B) certified

 - Have been evaluated in an independent assessment; or